Topic Index

 Are students living in residence halls required to have a meal plan?

-Yes, all students living in WVU residence halls are required to have a dining plan.
+Yes, all students living in WVU residence halls are required to have a residential dining plan.

 Guests and Visitation